-License and Affiliation Agreement.
-Under the terms of this agreement, the School will pay an annual licensing fee to GALS, Inc. The fee is calculated as 2.5% of the School's Per Pupil Revenue, less mandatory fees charged by the District.
-In exchange for the fee, the School receives the right to use all intellectual property owned by GALS, Inc. The parties also agree to the following terms:
+Affiliation Agreement.
+Under the terms of this agreement, the School will pay a \$30,000 annual fee to GALS, Inc. in exchange for a variety of services, including training and development opportunities for School staff.
+The parties also agree to the following terms: